 Everything else?
 Car-based crossovers.

 Back in 1997, Ford launched the first Expedition, the full-size big brother to the Explorer.
 Both were body-on-frame chassis SUVs at the time.
 Today only the Expedition remains a true SUV while the Explorer has switched to a crossover.
-Seriously, it’s based on an old Volvo sedan platform.
-The Expedition, meanwhile, rides on the same platform as the previous generation F-150.
+Seriously, it's based on an old Volvo sedan platform.
+The new Ford Expedition, meanwhile, rides on the same platform as the previous generation F-150.
 A complete redesign is expected very soon, but we think right now is a great time to snag a 2017 Expedition because there are good deals to be found.

 Our tester, a fully loaded Expedition Platinum, is powered by a twin-turbo 3.5-liter EcoBoost V6 with 365 hp and 420 lb-ft of torque, with power going to all four wheels through a six-speed automatic.
 What about a V8 option?
 Forget it.
 The previous 5.4-liter Triton V8 has been permanently canned.